 Think of it as getting rid of the printer that always prints the same piece of document for everyone who requests it.
 Instead, there is one copy of the document, which can be served infinite times without using unnecessary energy to produce the same document repeatedly.

 A static website is a perfect eco-friendly, lightweight and secure alternative for running a blog or any other kind of website where there is no need for a web server or a database.

 Hosting a static website is cheaper than running a dedicated or shared server because fewer resources are needed to serve static content.

-When optimizing website speed and performance, developers try to get rid of unnecessary code and libraries or try to minimize them to be more lightweight.
+When optimizing website speed and performance, developers try to eliminate unnecessary code and libraries or minimize them to be more lightweight.

 There are many ways website owners can optimize their websites for page speed and performance, such as image optimization, getting rid of code bloat, optimizing DNS, using the cache, etc.

 Optimizing a website for page speed and performance is also a ranking factor for Google Search.PageSpeed Insights is a tool developed by Google that gives you good hints and suggestions on how to improve website speed and performance to improve your website’s SEO and make it more sustainable.

 Google’s Core Web Vitals is also a great metric to get a good sense of what things are essential with page speed for the end-user.

 Renewable energy hosting, also known as green hosting, means that the service provider hosting your website or service does so in a carbon-neutral way.